MonikaGundecha/portfolio/README.md

 #### Technical Skills: Python, SQL, R, Tableau, Power BI
 ## Education
-- Masters in Data Analytics | Northeastern University (_Aug 2025_)
+- Masters in Data Analytics | Northeastern University (_Sep 2025_)
 - Master of Science in Physics	| Pune University (_May 2017_)
 - Bachelor of Science in Physics | Pune University (_May 2015_)

 ## Work Experience
+**Data Science Intern @ Bristol Mayers Squib (_Jul 2025 - Sep 2025_)**
+-  Analyzed biomarker and neuroinflammation datasets in R using EDA and statistical testing to support experimental decisions.
+-  Converted manual Excel models into reproducible R pipelines, reducing errors and saving 40 hours of manual work weekly.
+-  Collaborated with scientists to validate assumptions, interpret results, and translate analyses into actionable insights.

-**Data Analyst @ Madden Global Solutions (_Jan 2025 - Present_)**
+**Data Analyst @ Madden Global Solutions (_Jan 2025 - July 2025_)**
 - 	Designed and implemented a Python-based ETL pipeline using pandas to automate Circana data processing into Google Looker Studio for a BI reporting system from scratch to track weekly KPIs.
 Enabled real-time reporting for 14 clients and reduced manual reporting by 80%.
 - 	Built an integrated supply chain analytics platform using Excel Macros to achieve 98% in-stock rates and a 15% sales increase.
 - 	Implemented a cost-benefit analysis framework using Excel to evaluate promotional campaigns, delivering a 235% ROI.
 - 	Automated Excel-based financial budget watch reports by extracting and transforming SAP data to track $76 million in CPG shipments.
 - 	Identified supply chain and compliance gaps at the store level, analyzing POS data using Excel, and recovered $3.9 million in lost sales for a client.

-**Graduate Teaching Assistant @ Northeastern University (_Apr 2024 - Present_)**
+**Graduate Teaching Assistant @ Northeastern University (_Apr 2024 - Jul2025_)**
 - 	Provided academic support to 160 students in Machine Learning and Statistics, focusing on GLM, KNN models, regression, regularization, and hypothesis testing using Chi-Square, ANOVA, T-tests, etc., through personalized and group study sessions.
 - 	Guided 60 students in understanding Hadoop Distributed File System (HDFS), and big data analytics using tools like Cloudera, Apache Spark, Apache Hadoop, Hue, and Impala, contributing to 70% of  students achieving an A-grade.
+- 	Guided students on AI governance and responsible AI, covering bias, fairness, and evaluation frameworks.
+- 	Tutored 120 students in Probability and Statistics, statistical hypothesis testing and designing experiments for A/B testing.

 **Research Analyst @ Northeastern University (_Oct 2024 - Apr 2025_)**
--  Analyzed over 5 million U.S. job postings from Lightcast using R; engineered a cosine similarity–based deduplication pipeline on cleaned Document-Term Matrices, flagging over 10 thousand redundant postings with ≥95% match.
--  Deployed an interactive Tableau dashboard linked to hosted datasets to visualize credentialing demand (certifications vs. degrees) across.
+-  Processed and cleaned a high-volume dataset of 5 million job postings in R by deduplicating, normalizing, and restructuring records while performing validation and compression, optimizing storage efficiency by 80% and enabling scalable analysis.
+-  Utilized data mining to extract hidden credentials from unstructured job descriptions using NLP in R, ensuring data integrity for accurate credential demand analysis.
+-  Transformed data using Alteryx and built Tableau dashboards to track credential vs. degree demand metrics and trends.

 **Data Analyst @ Madden Global Solutions (_Jan 2025 - Present_)**
 - 	Designed and implemented a Python-based ETL pipeline using pandas to automate Circana data processing into Google Looker Studio for a BI reporting system from scratch to track weekly KPIs.
 Enabled real-time reporting for 14 clients and reduced manual reporting by 80%.